 Did you know that 51% of Americans who are employed in a full-time capacity indicated that they were uninterested in their jobs?
 That's according to a 2017 study by Gallup, who also found that 16% of those Americans disliked their workplace but decided to stay.
 Why would you stay in a job that you hate?
 The answer, of course, is financial security, and likely, fear.
 However, you're not doing yourself any favors by staying in a job that you hate - even if you think that you are in terms of finances or benefits - because it's going to worsen your mental health.
-So, maybe you need a career shift.
+So, maybe you need a career shift, but you don't know how to make a career change.
 How do you know, and what do you do when you need a career shift?

 Mental Health and Hating Your Job

 When you're miserable at work, you're going to struggle daily; the thought of going to your workplace fills you with dread.
 It's going to be difficult for you to function and succeed in your position.
 Many people in this position find that they experience troublesome mental health effects as a result of this such as panic attacks or anxiety about going to work, insomnia, and even depression.
 During your time at work, you may feel sick with nervousness or sadness about being there.
 The longer you stay in that job, the more it'll affect your mind and body, and that's not something to overlook.
 Being in a miserable workplace affects your whole physical and emotional being.
 The truth is that our brains naturally experience a tendency to hang onto negative things, and that can be worrisome.
 That's why reframing the automatic negative thoughts we have is crucial.
 Let's learn more about that.